refinedev/refine/documentation/docs/tutorial.md

 ##Connect API with resources

-Kısaca resource componentinden bahsedelim. resource maps a name to an endpoint in the API by readmin.
+Kısaca resource componentinden bahsedelim. resource maps a name to an endpoint in the API by refine.

 ```
 import React from "react";
-import JsonServer from "readmin-json-server";
+import JsonServer from "@pankod/refine-json-server";
 import {
     Admin,
     Resources
-} from "readmin";
+} from "@pankod/refine";

 function App() {